JetBrains/Qodana/topics/flexinspect.md

 You can develop the inspection using the template that you have [already created](#Create+an+inspection+file).
 To check whether a class has a constructor method, in this example you can iterate over all methods and use the `isConstructor()` method.
-If there is no constructor method, the inspection generate the error showing that a class has no constructor method.
+If there is no constructor method, the inspection generates the error showing that a class has no constructor method.

 Here is the Kotlin snippet for the `NoConstructor.inspection.kts` file containing inline comments.